oracc/oracc-search-front-end/README.md

-You can update the backend stubs by ensuring that the backend `oracc-rest` server is running and that the `build-oracc` server is reachable, then running the `./update-test-fixtures.sh` bash script.
+You can update the backend stubs by ensuring that the backend `oracc-rest` server is running and that the `build-oracc` server is reachable, then running the `./replace-test-fixtures.sh` bash script.
+If you want to keep the existing fixtures, you can instead run the `./update-test-fixtures.sh` to add only new fixtures.

 Any future runs will use these updated responses.
 These new files can be committed to source control.